Draw for Peace

 |Use of Zentangle patterns||20%|

-Before they begin, participants can join workshops to learn how to create Zentangle for peace.
+Schools or organisations can register Zoom workshops for students to learn how to create Zentangle for peace.

 All workshops will be delivered online via Zoom.
-Login details are provided to you after you have enrolled in the programme.
+For details, please contact the centre.

 Ms Elijah Tara Fung